| |

 • All glass, mirrors, loose chrome and moldings, lights, fender

-Nothing may attached to the roof of your car, except for a number
+Nothing may be attached to the roof of your car besides roof fins.

 • All flammable materials must be removed from the interior